Earthfiredrake/SWL-Cartographer/README.md

   + This mod will be duplicating as much existing functionality as is possible and be a second map window in game
 + Entirely replace the existing map's functionality
   + Anima leap and the long range detection of champion monsters and world bosses is not yet understood
+    + Oddly it may be possible to integrate zone teleportation (the Shift-T menu).
+I've stuck in some preliminary placeholder stuff in relation to these, and will revisit them later
 + Directly save player added waypoints to the xml files containing pre-packaged info
   + Manual export and sharing features may be supported
   + Custom waypoints will have to be saved with the rest of the mod settings